dilipsuthar264/Clip-Buddy_Video_Player/README.md

 ## License

 This project is licensed under the MIT License.
-See the License.md file for more details.
+See the LICENSE file for more details.